[Supervised by a doctor] How to improve fatty liver?

 1-1.
 Fatty liver is caused by overeating, unhealthy eating habits, and lack of exercise

-● Alcoholic fatty liver caused by excessive drinking habits
+● Alcoholic fatty liver disease, caused by excessive alcohol consumption

-● Non-alcoholic fatty liver disease (NAFLD), which is believed to be caused by lack of exercise
+● Non-alcoholic fatty liver disease (NAFLD), caused by lack of exercise

 Non-alcoholic steatohepatitis (NASH) is a type of NAFLD that has become a particular problem in recent years